wongnata/PlayerDogModel/README.md

 - Updated dog model ragdolls so that back legs and torso also move.
 - Updated spectator camera to be better centered around players in dog mode.
 - Updated snare flea interaction so that snare fleas attach to the dog model's head.
-- Updated all logging to use BepIn Ex loggers
+- Updated all logging to use BepIn Ex loggers.
-- Added a config file for Verity-3rdPerson overrides
+- Added a config file for Verity-3rdPerson overrides.
 - Added patch for Verity-3rdPerson which will use custom overrides for dog mode.
-- Updated camera height of dog mode to better match the dog model
+- Raised camera height of dog mode to better match the dog model.
-- Updated the item anchors for dog mode to prevent dropped items from clipping through the ship
+- Updated the item anchors for dog mode to prevent dropped items from clipping through the ship.